-Victoria Chance is a high school English teacher in Travelers Rest, South Carolina.
-She has taught in the public system for 27 years.
+Victoria Chance is a former high school English teacher in Travelers Rest, South Carolina.
+She taught in the public system for 27 years.
 She graduated from Furman University and has a Master’s degree in Contemplative Education from Naropa University.
 She is a board member of Greenville’s Interfaith Forum and a member of St James Episcopal Church.
 Her husband Bob is an Art professor at Furman University.
 She has two children Cody Chance and Anna Chance Friddle and two grandchildren, Olivia and Savannah James.

 Mary Anne Inglis currently teaches English as a Second Language at Michelin’s French Bilingual School in Greenville, SC.
 Previously, she managed her husband’s political campaigns for SC-4 Congressional District.
 She graduated from Duke University with a degree in International Relations.
 She is a member of St. John in the Wilderness Episcopal Church and a board member of Happy Hooves Therapeutic Equestrian Center.
 Her husband is Executive Director of RepublicEN, a non-profit whose goal is to educate and encourage Republicans about free enterprise solutions to climate change.
 Together, they have five children, Robert, Mary Ashton, McCullough, Andrews and Meade.